raspberrypi/style-guide/style-guide.md

 *   mashup (noun, adjective), mash up (verb)
 *   mass storage device - not capped up
 *   Mastodon - social network.
 Please don't use their *Toot* coinage: use *post* instead.
+*   Maths, not math.
+Mathematics is also acceptable.
 *   Mbit – megabit (not Mb, as this is too easily confused with MB)
 *   MB – megabyte (not MByte).
 No space between the number and MB. *My old Amiga only had 130MB drive space.*